Skip to content

 6. A religious chameleon of Rome

 One of the most fascinating Pantheon facts is its survival.
-You might be asking what saved the Pantheon from destruction when the other ancient Roman sites are today in ruins.
+You might be asking what saved it from destruction when the other ancient Roman sites are today in ruins.
 The answer is, in fact, very simple.

 DID YOU KNOW?